- How do I ensure that I meet the requirements to complete my degree program?

 - Is residence right for me?

-- When should I start my off-campus housing search?
+- When should I start looking for housing off-campus?

 - Where can I find information about transferring from another university or college?